 How to Park your Canadian Phone Number

-Going abroad on a long vacation / temporarily on work?
-Preserve your phone number during that time.
+Going abroad on a long vacation?
+Want to preserve your phone number during that time?
+Learn how to park your Canadian phone number!

 ‘Winter is coming’ as they say and maybe, like many snowbirds, you too are planning your escape from Canada during the worst of our winter.
 Or maybe you’re planning that bucket list RTW (Round-the-world) trip for a whole year.
 Or maybe you’re an itinerant business traveler and your latest project will take you out of the country for a few months or more.
 In any case, you are looking for the perfect, most-hassle free and cheapest way to keep your Canadian number in abeyance during your travels.